directus-labs/guest-authoring/integrating-elasticsearch-indexing-and-directus/index.md

 };
 ```

-Because Elasticsearch is a CommonJs package, the `require()` function is constructed using the `createRequire()` node utility method and used to import it to avoid errors.
-The Elasticsearch JavaScript client has been instantiated in the exported register function using the Cloud ID and API key defined within the `.env` file and accessed using the `env` argument.
-Along with `env` the `action` hook is also been accessed.
+Because Elasticsearch is a CommonJS package, the `require()` function is constructed using the `createRequire()` Node utility method and used to import it to avoid errors.

+The Elasticsearch JavaScript client has been instantiated in the exported register function using the Cloud ID and API key defined within your environment variables and accessed using the `env` argument.

 ## Saving Items to Index